 “That’s interesting.
 Now let me see talk to some local land specialists and see if they think this number is accurate.”

-Now keep in mind, this lack of data and challenge of valuing land is a huge part of what scares banks away and keeps the land flipping business relatively low in competition, because it's difficult to value land with absolute confidence.
+Now, keep in mind that this lack of data and the challenge of valuing land are a huge part of what scares banks away and keeps the land flipping business relatively low in competition because it's difficult to value land with absolute confidence.

 This isn't PRYCD's fault, they're doing a good job trying to tackle the problem, but it's still a very complicated issue to solve, and it can't really be done with certainty when the data just isn't there.